bioteam/phagefinder/README.md

 ## Usage

+The Phagefinder gem has a Phagefinder::File submodule, containing  a _Utils_ class that contains the core methods, then output file specific classes (Info and Tab) that are subclasses of Utils.

 ### Phagefinder::File::Tab

 The Tab module is dedicated to operations on the tab output file.
 A typical file looks something like this with a single header line and then multiple feature lines, all tab delimited.